Amritansh1410/Portfolioauchi/README.md

 # Portfolioauchi
 <h5>It's basically a basic kindergarden level thing.</h5>
-<p>I'm trying to create my first beginner kid level project which is sincerely embarassing but at the same time it's eye openeing how much less i know about things.</p>
+<p>I'm trying to create my first beginner kid level project which is sincerely embarassing but at the same time it's eye opening how much less i know about things.</p>